camwestwood/xapi/recipes/library/library-item-borrowing.md

 [Statement Template Changes](/version_changes.md#borrowed)

 ## Purpose
-This template defines the structure and terms to record the experience borrowing an item from the library.
+This template defines the structure and terms to record the experience of borrowing an item from the library.

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.